mneudert/plug_pagecache/README.md

 ### Plug.PageCache.Adapter.ETS

-Uses an `ets table` to serve reseponses.
+Uses an `ets table` to serve responses.

 Responses are stored in a `:named_table` you have to configure using the `:table` key.